-DATUK TEOH HWA CHENG Male, aged 49, a Malaysian
+DATUK TEOH HWA CHENG

-Datuk Teoh Hwa Cheng is the Group Managing Director and founder of Pecca Group.
+Datuk Teoh Hwa Cheng is the Group Managing Director and founder of our Pecca Group.
 He was appointed to the Board of Pecca Group Berhad on 27 July 2010.
 He brings with him more than 25 years of business experience in the leather goods industry.
 He established Pecca Leather Sdn Bhd (PLeather) in 2000 to focus on the automotive leather upholstery industry.
-He was instrumental in our continuous expansion in the leather seat covers business, both locally and internationally.
+He was instrumental in our continual expansion in the leather seat covers business, both locally and internationally.
 He is responsible for leading the overall strategic planning and the charting of long term objectives of our Pecca Group.